 How does it work when you are out of the house?

-The ladies who got me started suggested using a wet bag, which has a waterproof lining and can be 1 or 2 pockets that helps you keep your stash clean and the soiled ones contained.
+The ladies who got me started suggested using a wet bag, which has a waterproof lining and can be 1 or 2 pockets which help to keep your stash clean and the soiled ones contained.
 When changing your pad you just fold & snap the used one up and pop it in the wet bag, and grab a clean pad to replace it (just like with disposables)

 I typically set up my purse with a 1 pocket wetbag & just put my clean pads in the purse beside it.